MicrosoftDocs/cpp-docs/docs/windows/compiler-support-for-type-traits-cpp-component-extensions.md

  The following list contains the type traits that are supported by the compiler.
 All type traits return `false` if the condition specified by the name of the type trait is not met.

  (In the following list, code examples are written only in C++/CLI.
 But the corresponding type trait is also supported in [!INCLUDE[cppwrt](../build/reference/includes/cppwrt_md.md)] unless stated otherwise.
-The term, "platform type" refers to either [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] types or common language runtime types.)
+The term, "platform type" refers to either Windows Runtime types or common language runtime types.)

 -   `__has_assign(` `type` `)`